junxit/us-congress-bills-111/metadata.md

 - 2009-04-21 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 288 - 116 (Roll no. 193). (text: CR H4530-4531)
 - 2009-04-21 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 288 - 116 (Roll no. 193).(text: CR H4530-4531)
 - 2009-04-22 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2009-05-14 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2009-07-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-54.
+- 2009-07-20 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 111-54.
+- 2009-07-20 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 119.